tmtsoftware/csw/docs/src/main/location.md

 ## Basic operations

-* `register` API takes a `Registration` parameter and returns a `Future` of `RegistrationResult`.
-* The success of `register` API can be validated by checking the `Location` instance it contains.
+`register` API takes a `Registration` parameter and returns a handle to registration result.
+The success of `register` API can be validated by checking the `Location` instance pointed by registration result.

-* The `list` API returns a list of alive connections.
+The `list` API returns a list of alive connections with LocationService.

-* A connection of interest, can be checked if available using the `resolve` API.
-If the connection is alive, `resolve` returns Future of `RegistrationResult` containing the `Location`, else failure.
+A connection of interest, can be checked if available using the `resolve` API.
+If the connection is alive, `resolve` returns the handle to the `Location`.

-* One of the ways to `unregister` a service is by calling unregister on registrationResult received from `register` API.
+One of the ways to `unregister` a service is by calling unregister on registration result received from `register` API.

 Scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #register-list-resolve-unregister }